Skip to main content

 In Ireland, is the 9-valent HPV vaccine administered as a single dose or in multiple doses?
 (In China, the 9-valent HPV vaccine usually requires three doses)

 In UCC Student Health, we adhere to the NIAC (The National Immunisation Advisory Committee) immunisation guidelines.
+The School or Department you are joining may also have information on these matters on their websites as well.
+You should check these out.

 HPV9 or 9-valent Human Papillomavirus Vaccine under the trade name Gardasil 9 is the HPV vaccine administered in Ireland.

-NIAC recommend administration of the HPV9vaccine as follows:
+NIAC recommend administration of the HPV9 vaccine as follows:

 • A single dose of the human papillomavirus (HPV) vaccine is recommended for unvaccinated females and males aged 9-24 years of age.